JasonMinhas/DataAnalysis/README.md

   <img src="https://raw.githubusercontent.com/JasonMinhas/DataScience/master/Images/Jason_Minhas_Data_Science_Banner.png" alt="Jason_Minhas_Data_Science_Banner.png" border="0" />
 </p>

-# Journey to becoming a Data Scientist
+# Journey to Becoming a Data Scientist
 ## About me:

 My name is Jason Minhas and I'm currently working as a Business Analyst at a media advetising agency but more important I am an aspiring data scientist.
 After graduating with a Bachelors in Business Administration I've made the realization on powerful data science and analysis can be in making better-informed decisions.
 In this repository you will find my Data Science projects.